Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 ![Dreame Debug Connector](./img/dreame_debug_connector.jpg)

 Now you have to open a serial connection from your laptop to the device, this can be done with putty or through a tool like screen with the following command: `screen /dev/ttyUSB0 115200,ixoff`.

+Pressing the Wi-Fi Reset Button under the Lid for less than 3s will spawn a shell on the UART that is available via the Debug Port that can be found below the plastic cover.

 When connected, you can log in as `root`.
 To calculate the password use the full serial number of your robot, which can be seen on the sticker below the dustbin.